 What were the key achievements?
-What was the outcome/impact for: ■ people who need care and support ■ staff in your service ■ the organisation.
+What was the outcome/impact for: ■ the people you support ■ staff in your service ■ the organisation.
 What have you learnt?
 Did the benefits achieved justify the investment?
 How will you report your findings and to whom?
 How will you celebrate success?
 Rethink, refresh and redefine.
 What will you do next to sustain improvements?